cubic9com/m5core2_mawaranai_sushi/README.md

     - Search for `PlatformIO IDE` and install it.

 5. Open PlatformIO Home:
-    - In the left Activity Bar, click the PlatformIO icon.
+    - In the left Activity Bar, click PlatformIO icon.
-    - In the left Primary Sidebar, Go to `QUICK ACCESS > PIO Home > Open`.
+    - In the left Primary Sidebar, go to `QUICK ACCESS > PIO Home > Open`.

 6. Open the project:
-    - In the right Editor Groups, Click `Open Project` in the `PIO HOME` tab.
+    - In the right Editor Group, click `Open Project` in the `PIO HOME` tab.
     - Select the cloned `m5core2_mawaranai_sushi` project folder.

-7. Upload the project:
+7. Build and upload the project:
     - In the left Primary Sidebar, go to `PROJECT TASKS > m5stack-core2 > General > Upload`.

 \[日本語\]